ShZil/network-utilities/Scanner/README.md

 [17:13] With ChatGPT, created `classes_diagram.py`,
 to assist me when writing the Portfolio section about my classes.

-[17:24] ChatGPT finally has a "continue generating" button!!!
+[17:24] ChatGPT finally has a "⏩ Continue generating" button!!!
 Yes!